 All NZDA decisions are passed in similar democratic process, pursuant to our Standing Orders.

-The National Executive is the NZDA’s management and policy development body.
+The National Board is the NZDA’s management and policy development body.
 It carries out the policy guidelines and liaises between the NZDA’s branches and its members.
 It takes all the NZDA’s management and administrative decisions as the need arises.

 The NZDA’s governance system is democratic, robust and transparent.